Want to explore Île de la Cité, one of two attraction-packed islands in the Seine River at the heart of Paris?

 Notre Dame Cathedral - or in French, Notre-Dame de Paris, meaning "Our Lady of Paris) is one of the world's finest and most famous Gothic cathedrals, built between 1160 and 1260.

-The cathedral is the most important medieval monument in Paris, and certainly the most important attraction on Île de la Cité.
-Its flying buttresses and vaulted ceilings, gorgeous stained glass rose windows, superb (and enormous) pipe organ and bells, massive quantities of decorative sculpture including its famous gargoyles, priceless art and religious relics, and beautiful concerts are just a few of the many reasons to visit.
+The cathedral's flying buttresses and vaulted ceilings, gorgeous stained glass rose windows, superb (and enormous) pipe organ and bells, massive quantities of decorative sculpture including its famous gargoyles, priceless art and religious relics, and beautiful concerts are just a few of the many reasons to visit.

 - A special mass in the Nave is scheduled for April 15, 2024, exactly 6 years after the fire

-If you want to book a Seine cruise to see Notre Dame on your own, the hop-on hop-off Batobus is a good choice because you can cruise by as many times as you want, and the Notre Dame stop is close to the cathedral.
+If you want to book a Seine cruise to see Notre Dame on your own, the hop-on hop-off Batobus is a good choice because you can cruise by as many times as you want, and of course get off the boat at the Notre Dame stop to see the Cathedral up close.

 3. Soak Up Beauty in Saint Chapelle